 - An evaluated Personal, Social, Health and Economic (PHSE) curriculum that aims to provide pupils with the knowledge, understanding and skills they need to enhance their emotional and social knowledge and well-being.

-- Pupil and Parent voice mechanisms are in place and are monitored for effectiveness by the Governor Body
+- Pupil and Parent voice mechanisms are in place and are monitored for effectiveness by the Local Governing Committee

 - Small group evidence-led interventions to support pupil’s wellbeing are delivered to targeted pupils and groups.
 These are identified on our provision maps and aim to support improved interaction skills, emotional resilience and wellbeing.